 NO!
 Sweating is one of the ways your body detoxifies itself and is a natural healthy process.
-Plus aluminum can interfere with estrogen levels causing a hormone imbalance.
+Plus, aluminum can interfere with estrogen levels causing a hormone imbalance.

-Steareths is a waxy compound found in many of our personal products.
+Stearates are a waxy compound found in many of our personal products.
 This chemical is linked to cancer, hormonal imbalance, and other skin and organ abnormalities.

 Triclosan is an antibacterial agent and preservative in personal care and home-cleaning products.
 It is a hormone disruptor; and can irritate the skin, lungs, and eyes.